 Further, the land is oftentimes costing the owners money.
 They aren’t producing any income with it, just paying yearly property taxes.
 As a result, they are motivated to sell, usually for a very low price.

 Obviously, the only reason for investing in anything is to make money.
 But what many people don’t realize is that investing in the vacant land has the potential for a greater ROI than more traditional real estate investing avenues.
 There are two reasons: the power of owner financing and the long-term benefits.

 Owner Financing – In most cases, banks and other lenders are fairly reluctant to lend money for the purchase of vacant land.
 The main reason is that if the borrower defaults, the bank will have a harder time re-selling the repossessed land than it would a house.
 And this opens the door for the landowner to provide owner financing to a buyer.

 If you have purchased vacant land and then want to sell it on an owner-finance basis, you can easily charge higher-than-market interest rates.
 And buyers will often gladly accept a higher interest rate because they want the land and can’t get other financing.
 So you have the recurring passive income of rental properties without the many headaches.

 Long-term Benefits – With land, the principle of scarcity is observably in operation.
 They aren’t making any more of it – for new neighborhoods or malls or whatever – so over the long haul it becomes more and more valuable.
 Think of it this way: it’s a safe place to park your extra cash and just watch it inexorably grow over the years.

-If these 4 reasons why buying vacant land is a wise investment in Washington DC and North Carolina aren’t enough to convince you, just consider this: investing in vacant land can be one of the most effective and powerful strategies for building a real estate investment business.
+If these 4 reasons why buying vacant land is a wise investment in Charlotte aren’t enough to convince you, just consider this: investing in vacant land can be one of the most effective and powerful strategies for building a real estate investment business.